Anthony Rizzo Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 21st in the league.

-- The Padres have the 10th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Padres have the 10th-ranked team ERA across all league pitching staffs (3.92).

-- Padres pitchers combine to rank 12th in baseball in home runs allowed (55 total, 1.1 per game).
+- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Musgrove (1-2) takes the mound for the Padres in his sixth start of the season.
-He has a 6.75 ERA in 24 2/3 innings pitched, with 25 strikeouts.
+- Wacha makes the start for the Padres, his 10th of the season.
+He is 5-1 with a 3.58 ERA and 45 strikeouts in 50 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he went five innings, allowing four earned runs while giving up six hits.
+- In his last time out on Sunday, the right-hander went six scoreless innings against the Boston Red Sox while surrendering five hits.

-- In five games this season, the 30-year-old has put up an ERA of 6.75, with 9.4 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- The 31-year-old has an ERA of 3.58, with 8 strikeouts per nine innings, in nine games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.